Last Updated on September 28, 2023 by Turner Thornton

 Under the Standard Possession Order, parents who live within 100 miles of each other alternate years for spring break visitation.
 Kids stay with the custodial parent in odd-numbered years during spring break.
 In even-numbered years, the non-custodial parent gets the kids for spring break.
-So in 2022, the non-custodial parent, or possessory conservator, gets the kids.
+So in 2023, the custodial parent, or possessory conservator, gets the kids.

 If parents live more than 100 miles apart does that affect spring break visitation?

 Yes, if parents live more than 100 miles apart, the non-custodial parent, also called the possessory conservator, gets the children every year for spring break.
 This is because he or she doesn’t get the same parenting time during the year as parents who live closer.

 If it’s my year for spring break visitation, what time do I pick up and return my child?

 Spring break visitation or possession begins at 6 p.m. on the day your child is dismissed from school for spring break and ends at 6 p.m. on the day before your child is set to return to school.

 What if we don’t have any orders and can’t agree about spring break visitation?